The-Yerbas-Endeavor/yerbas.github.io/_pages/halving.md

 <div class="page-content">
   <div class="wrapper mt-4 mb-20">
     <h2>How it works...</h2>
-   <h3> Yerbas has implemented a custom reward structure that not only makes Yerbas emissions smooth, but also unique. </h3>
+   <h3>At every 1,000,000 blocks, Yerbas has implemented a custom reward structure that not only makes Yerb emissions smooth, but also unique.</h3>
     <p>The block reward emission schedule:</p>
 <table>
   <tr>